telerik/kendo-ui-core/docs/accessibility/five-tips-for-accessible-charts-with-dataviz.md

 As you can see from the video, you are able to use a screen reader to hear both the title of the chart, as well as the values in the legend.
 Because Kendo UI creates charts using inline SVG elements, and SVG is just markup, VoiceOver is able to drill into the chart and piece together a reasonable representation of the content.
 Had we instead used a Canvas element to create the chart, we would be out of luck.
 Score one for SVG!

 Of course, if you watched the video, you may have also noticed that the screen reader did not select the chart exactly, it just started reading the title.
-What is more, while it is great that the reader can access and read legend values, much more can eb done to make this chart even more consumable and accessible for disabled users.
+What is more, while it is great that the reader can access and read legend values, much more can be done to make this chart even more consumable and accessible for disabled users.

 In the next section look at five steps you can take to improve the accessibility of your charts.
 Each takes only minutes to add to your apps, and you can adopt any or all of these as long as they make sense.
 You might as well find that not only do these steps make your charts more accessible to disabled users, but also that the improvements enhance the value of your content for all of your users regardless of their abilities.